yegor256/blog/_drafts/_gearbox.md

 }
 {% endhighlight %}

-This _immutable_ object keeps book title in a file.
+This _immutable_ object keeps the book title in a file.
 It's not a constant, because its method `title()` may return different values on every second call.
 Moreover, the represented entity (the file) is not a constant.
-We can't say whether it's mutable or immutable, we don't know how `Files.write()` is implemented.
-But we know for sure that it's not a constant, since it accepts change requests.
+We can't say whether it's mutable or immutable, as we don't know how `Files.write()` is implemented.
+But we know for sure that it's not a constant, because it accepts change requests.

 ## Encapsulated Mutability